NATALI-LEV/Playground-with-python/NARUTO ON A RUN/README.md

 - `Score`: Handles scoring and displays the high score.
 - `Game`: The main game class that orchestrates the game loop and interactions.

-Enjoy playing Naruto Jumping Game!
+Enjoy playing my Naruto Game!